statickidz/dokploy-oci-free/README.md

 ## OCI Free Tier Overview

-Oracle Cloud Infrastructure offers a Free Tier that provides resources at no cost, including VM.Standard.E2.1.Micro instances (1 OCPU and 1 GB of RAM), which are ideal for light workloads or testing Dokploy deployments.
+Oracle Cloud Infrastructure (OCI) offers a Free Tier with resources ideal for light workloads, such as the VM.Standard.E2.1.Micro instance.
+These resources are free as long as usage remains within the limits.

-Free Tier resources include networking and storage options, which are sufficient for small-scale applications without costs as long as the Free Tier limits are observed.
-For more details, see [OCI Free Tier](https://www.oracle.com/cloud/free/).
+For detailed information about the free tier, visit [OCI Free Tier](https://www.oracle.com/cloud/free/).

+*Note: Free Tier instances are subject to availability, and you might encounter "Out of Capacity" errors.
+To bypass this, upgrade to a paid account.
+This keeps your free-tier benefits but removes the capacity limitations, ensuring access to higher-tier resources if needed.*

 ## Prerequisites